canada-ca/digital-playbook-guide-numerique/en/1-design-with-users.md

 - Provide users with a way to exit and return later to complete the process **(Digital Services Playbook (US))**
 - Use language that is familiar to the user and easy to understand **(Digital Services Playbook (US))**
 - Use language and design consistently throughout the service, including online and offline touch points **(Digital Services Playbook (US))**
+- create simpler and clearer information by understanding the language of your users, using plain language by default, and applying contemporary online writing methods **(Digital Service Standard (AU))**
 - Make sure most people can get through the service end-to-end without assistance **(Digital Service Standard (UK))**
 - Use analytics and user research to reduce the number of people who didn't complete the task they set out to do online (e.g. renew a driver's licence) **(Digital Service Standard (Ontario))**
 - Document all end-to-end user journeys, including assisted digital journeys, demonstrate that they work and how you tested them **(Digital Service Standard (UK))**